bigyouth/page-cache-bundle/README.md

 ## What is it ?

-This bundle provides a simple page caching solution working as a in-app reverse proxy.
+This bundle provides a simple page caching solution working as an in-app reverse proxy.

 ## Requirements
 ```yml